Table of Contents

 Causes of neuroblastoma

-The origin of neuroblastoma are the cells of the neural crest, which later develop into the sympathetic ganglia and adrenal medulla.
+The distribution of the tumor involves the pattern taken by migration of neural crest cells since the origin of neuroblastoma are the cells of the neural crest, which later develop into the sympathetic ganglia and adrenal medulla.
 The neuroblasts remain in an immature state instead of differentiating and mutate into malignant cells.
 It is assumed that the amplification of the cellular oncogen N-myc contributes to the progression of the neuroblastoma.

 This amplification, which is observed in 20 % of tumors, is the consequence of a 1p-deletion, a loss of the p-arm of the first chromosome.
 It was observed that spontaneous tumor regression does not occur when a MYCN (= N-myc) amplification is present.
 Hence the MYCN amplification makes a deep impact on treatment decisions.

 About 50 % of neuroblastomas develop in the adrenal medullary.
 Other locations are the cervical, thoracic and abdominal areas along the sympathetic trunk, with the abdominal cavity making up about 70% of the cases.

 Metastases primarily appear in the bone marrow, bones and locoregional lymph nodes.
 If metastases appear in the liver, the condition is referred to as Pepper syndrome.
 In rare cases, an intracranial metastasis is found.

 Clinical Presentation and Symptoms of Neuroblastoma